-Your health-care team will ask you if you are "passing gas" and having bowel movements.
-This tells the health-care team that your bowels are working and that you are moving towards going home safely.

-- Walking, drinking fluids and chewing gum can help get you bowels moving. - Tell the health-care team if you are having any nausea, vomiting, and bloating in your belly.
+- Your health-care team will ask you if you are "passing gas" and having bowel movements.
+This tells the health-care team that your bowels are working and that you are moving towards going home safely. - Walking, drinking fluids, and chewing gum can help to get your bowels moving. - Tell the health-care team if you are having any nausea, vomiting, or bloating in your belly.